Teacher time from a student perspective - report release

 How we went about it

-By analysing the schedules of some ninety courses, we have examined the teaching time of the faculties with which Uppsala Student Union works.
-The results of the survey show that the majority of faculties (4 out of 6) have less than five hours of teaching time per week.
-The Social Sciences, Education, Theology, Linguistics and faculty of arts have an average of 4.75 hours of teaching time per week.
-Programmes in the Faculty of Medicine tend to have more teaching time than the remaining faculties.
+By analyzing the timetables of some ninety courses, we have investigated the teaching time in the faculties with which Uppsala Student Union works.
+The results of the survey show that a majority of faculties (4 out of 6) have less than five hours of teacher-led time per week.
+The Faculties of Social Sciences, Education, Theology, Linguistics and Faculty of Arts have an average of 4.75 hours of teaching time per week.
+Programs at the Faculty of Medicine tend to have more teaching time than the other faculties.

 Conclusion